bright/new-www/content/blog/how-to-inject-navigation-argument-directly-into-view-model-with-jetpack-compose-and-hilt.md

 With this approach we don’t add a lot of code to the view model in order to retrieve the desired navigation argument.
 Yet there might be two issues to consider:

-* With more arguments we keep putting more code to the view model class
+* With more arguments we keep putting more code to the view model class,
-* If we want to write tests for our view model we need to mock the `SavedStateHandle` and any repository we’re using, like `UserInfoRepository` in the example above
+* If we want to write tests for our view model we need to mock the `SavedStateHandle` and any repository we’re using, like `UserInfoRepository` in the example above.

 ## Hilt to the rescue